-Will coronavirus redefine 2020 Christmas celebration in Ghana and beyond?
+Will Coronavirus redefine 2020 Christmas celebration in Ghana and beyond?

 Moreover, businesses have fully or partially collapsed and workers have been laid off, while those who were still at work either received half of their salaries or petty allowances for their upkeep.

-Families would miss paying themselves Christmas visits in some countries that still banning travelling and social gatherings, and their usual outing to places of interest.
+Families would miss paying themselves Christmas visits in some countries that still banning traveling and social gatherings, and their usual outing to places of interest.

-Families have lost their breadwinners and strongest pillars to Covid-19 and have until now not come to terms with reality.
+Families have lost their breadwinners and strongest pillars to COVID-19 and have until now not come to terms with the reality.

 Some still wallow in grief, disbelief and hopelessness as a result.